-OPOs should prepare a way to document the recovery of VCA in ways similar to thoracic and/or abdominal organ recoveries.
+OPOs should prepare to document the recovery of VCAs in ways similar to thoracic and/or abdominal organ recoveries.
 Details such as times, preservation solutions, graft description and documentation of VCA organ quality should be maintained in the donor record.
-A process for review and receipt of donor information, ABO, serologies, and verification of organ donor identification and labelling should be adopted.
+A process for review and receipt of donor information, ABO, serologies, and verification of organ donor identification and labeling should be adopted.